 Special Care Considerations

-Beyond the regular care requirements of any goldfish, eggfish don’t have any particular care considerations.
+Beyond the regular care requirements of any goldfish, eggfish don’t have any particular needs you have to consider.

 Eggfish — like all goldfish — are omnivores and thrive on a varied diet.
 While your eggfish’s diet should include a high-quality commercial flake or pellet food specially designed for goldfish, this shouldn’t be the only thing they eat.